limh0228/GithubTutorial/README.md

     git pull upstream

 You now have the most current version of the upstream project in your local machine, and if you navigate to where you made your change, you should see now that it has been incorporated!
 Great job!

+> Hint: Remember from the presentation that the code exists in 3 places.
+Now, the upstream is updated, and the local clone is updated.
+How do we update the last repository -- your fork?
+Try to see if you can figure out how to update your fork using Step #7.

 ## Additional materials
 This lab is an extremely rudimentary look at the basics.
 Git has [hundreds of other advanced functionalities](https://git-scm.com/docs) which students will find extremely useful.
 Students who have finished the lab, should go complete at least one supplementary lab under the folder [`supplementary_labs`](supplementary_labs) which demonstrates one of these additional functions.
 Estimated time of completion for the supplementary labs is 5 minutes.